subdraft/one/Characters/Rill Crisp.md

 **How is she interesting to know?**
 Knows exactly what is normal, can tell you the strange and arcane necessaries to achieve a certain desired outcome through the alchemy of normality.
 Always pefectly turned out in every way, unless she feels slighted, at which point she gets very angry.
+Has a washer/dryer that burns everything in it to a cinder if you use the dryer function.

 **How are they competent, effective and extraordinarily good at what they do?**